pcmarks/ddd_elixir_demo_stage1/README.md

-# An Elixir/Phoenix/Elm Implementation of the DDD Shipping Example (Work In Progress)
+# An Elixir/Phoenix/Elm Implementation of the DDD Shipping Example
 This project is an [Elixir](https://elixir-lang.org/) and  [Phoenix web framework](http://phoenixframework.org/) implementation and an alternative [Elm language](http://elm-lang.org/) UI of the Domain Driven Design shipping example.
 This example is featured in Eric Evans' book: ["Domain-Driven Design"](https://www.amazon.com/Domain-Driven-Design-Tackling-Complexity-Software/dp/0321125215/ref=sr_1_1?s=books&ie=UTF8&qid=1496944932&sr=1-1&keywords=domain-driven+design+tackling+complexity+in+the+heart+of+software).

 A demonstration of this example was first written in Java; a description of that effort can be found [here](http://dddsample.sourceforge.net/) (Source Forge - has documentation) and [here](https://github.com/citerus/dddsample-core) (GitHub).

 ## Contributors
-Peter C. Marks, Eric Evans, and John Kasiewicz
+Peter C. Marks (@PeterCMarks), Eric Evans (@ericevans0), and John Kasiewicz (@seejohnplay)

+The demo was first implemented by Eric Evans and [Citerus](https:www.citerus.se) - a design consultancy.
+Eric is the founder of [Domain Language](https://domainlanguage.com).

+ The idea for this version of the demo was conceived at a Portland, ME Erlang/Elixir Meetup that featured a presentation on DDD by Eric.
+Peter and John joined Eric in defining the scope of this project.
+John and Peter created the first Phoenix-only version.
+Several iterations of design and coding resulted in the final Phoenix server and web interface.
+At a Portland, ME Elm Meetup, Peter suggested and subsequently developed a first version of an Elm implementation of the web interface.
+Eric and Peter further refined this Elm version.

+Both the Elixir and Elm Meetups are led by Jean-Francois Cloutier (@jfcloutier).
 ## The Project
 The original demo (see above for links) was written in Java using the Spring framework.
 Eric Evans' book was published in 2004 when the predominant coding style was object-oriented.
 The challenge for this project was not so much to go from a Java to an Elixir and Elm implementation but to find counterparts for DDD constructs and patterns in Elixir and Elm.